fred9302/lora-packet-python/README.md

+# This is a fork of the original lora-packet-python library

+The goal of this fork is to add a function to get a dictionary containing the same information as running cli.py.

+Following is the original README.md file.

 # This is a port of the original lora-packet library to Python

 The original excellent work by Antony Kirby can be found here [LoRA Packet](https://github.com/anthonykirby/lora-packet).